Canada1Water/pymbcn/README.md

 To see R vs Python results, run tests/compare_outputs.py (QDM is good, MBCn needs improvement compared with R code possibly)

-Improve performance with pytorch or jax
+Improve performance with pytorch or jax (there is a jax.py file that is not used , but demonstrates a possible implementation)

 ## References